scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Conclusion
 ----------

-Keep in mind that *you* are now at the cutting edge of DevOps for the scientific community.
-Extra care should be taken to make your tooling accessible to your collaborators.
-Where possible, use tools that your collaborators already know – shell, scripting, package management, etc.  That said, technologies that allow efficient usage of available hardware stand to provide substantial savings, and potential for re-use by researchers with less direct access to capital (e.g.,
+If you use these recent DevOps tools, then realize that *you* are now at the cutting edge of DevOps for the scientific community.
+Your collaborators and students won't necessarily have needed conceptual frameworks, so extra care should be taken to make your tooling accessible.
+Where appropriate, use tools that your collaborators already know – shell, scripting, package management, etc.  That said, technologies that allow efficient usage of available hardware stand to provide substantial savings, and potential for re-use by researchers with less direct access to capital (e.g.,